Beastslash/about/governance/members.md

 ### Non-voting members
 Non-voting members, or members who have zero voting power, will remain members unless they withdraw or are expelled.

+## Withdrawal
+Members can withdraw at anytime for any reason by giving written correspondence to all members at the time of their withdrawal.
+Voting members must transfer their voting power before withdrawing.

 ## Appointment
 Voting members can appoint new members by transferring at least one vote to them.